Student life can be exciting - full of possibilities, learning and friendships. But it can also feel overwhelming, stressful and lonely.

 Mental health problems like depression are common among university students.
-METROPOLIS (Mechanistic Trial of Problem Solving and Behavioural Activation for Depression) is a four-year research programme through which we will design, deliver and evaluate low-cost, peer-led interventions that could improve student mental health in India and beyond.
-We will use problem solving and behavioural activation – two well-established strategies which improve symptoms of depression – as standalone early interventions for young people with depression.
+METROPOLIS (Mechanistic Trial of Problem Solving and Behavioural Activation for Depression) is a four-year research programme (2024-2027) through which we are designing, delivering and evaluating low-cost, peer-led interventions that could improve student mental health in India and beyond.
+We use problem-solving, behavioural activation and study skills to support young people with depression

 Context